ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Tools

-- [elektrad](../../src/tools/elektrad/README.md) is completely rewritten in Go, which drastically improves the performance by leveraging the new [go-elektra](https://github.com/ElektraInitiative/go-elektra/) bindings instead of calling the `kdb` command-line tool on every request.
-The new Elektrad creates a session per user to reuse the same kdb handle for better performance. _(Raphael Gruber)_
 - Update `kdb cache` tool synopsis to reflect man page. _(Mihael Pranjić)_
 - Pull elektrad, webui and webd out of shared web folder to allow fine grained selection of tools. _(Raphael Gruber)_